DNnate/CISSP-Study-Resources/CISSP-Domain-4-Objectives.md

         | Cat 8    |   40 Gbps  |        |

 - 4.2.3 Network Access Control (NAC) devices
+- Port security can refer to several concepts, including network access control (NAC), Transport layer ports, and RJ-­45 jack ports. 📝NAC requires authentication before devices can communicate on the network. 📝Transport-­layer port security involves using firewalls to grant or deny communications to TCP and UDP ports. 📝physical control of all connection points.
+RJ-­45 jacks should be managed so that unused ports are disabled and that when a cable is disconnected, the port is disabled.
+This approach prevents the connection of unauthorized devices.
     - **Network Access Control (NAC)**: the concept of controlling access to an environment through strict adherence to and enforcement of security policy
     - NAC is meant to be an automated detection and response system that can react in real time, ensuring all monitored systems are patched/updated and have current security configurations, as well as keep unauthorized devices out of the network. 📝 Note that it cannot reduce social engineering threats.
     - NAC goals: